 Awareness of the AMB programme was significantly associated with both IFA receipt and compliance (p < 0.01).

 Logistic regression analysis (if applied) identified low socio-economic status, lack of AMB awareness, and non-receipt of IFA as independent predictors of anemia.

-Table 5: Summary of Key Associations and Predictors
+Table 5.
+Summary of Key Associations and Predictors